21 Different Types of Mythical Horses

 He had a bay coat and the remarkable power to alter his size to fit the rider.

 Renaud de Montauban was his owner at the time.
-Because of his capacity to change the size, he could carry Renaud in addition to his three brothers at the same time.
+Because of his capacity to change size, he could carry Renaud and his three brothers at the same time.

 Charlemagne told Bayard to be strung up with a stone around his neck and thrown into the river to drown.